-Her projects include an interactive archive exploring the ways that marginalia reveals relationships between readers and texts; drawings of photocopies of books on the history of conceptual art; a "translation" of Proust's In Search of Lost Time in the form of graphite-on-paper drawings; and investigations into the proto-history of the Internet, Google's patents for book-scanning technology, the invention of calotype photography in the 1830's, and the history of how drawing is taught.
+Molly Springfield makes graphite drawings and installations that use printed texts as their source material.
+Her projects include an interactive archive of marginalia; drawings of photocopies of books on the history of conceptual art; a "translation" of Proust's In Search of Lost Time in the form of drawings; and investigations into the proto-history of the Internet, Google's patents for book-scanning technology, the invention of calotype photography in the 1830's, and the history of how drawing is taught.

-Reviews of Springfield's work have appeared in Artforum, Art Papers, Modern Painters, The New York Times, The New Yorker, Village Voice, Washington Post, San Francisco Chronicle, and Chicago Tribune.
+Reviews of her work have appeared in Artforum, Art Papers, Modern Painters, The New York Times, The New Yorker, Village Voice, Washington Post, San Francisco Chronicle, and Chicago Tribune.
 Her work has also been included in books including The Thing The Book: A Monument to the Book as Object (Chronicle Books, 2014), Invalid Format: An Anthology of Triple Canopy (Artbook/DAP 2014) and It Is Almost That: A Collection of Image+Text Work by Women Artists & Writers (Siglio Press 2011).